-Lord Snowdon was born as Antony Charles Robert Armstrong-Jones on March 7, 1930 in London.
-In 1960, he married Princess Margaret.
+Lord Snowdon married Princess Margaret in 1960.
 During the 1960s, he worked as the picture editor of The Sunday Times magazine.
 The couple divorced in 1978; Snowdon remarried that same year, divorcing again in 2000.
 In 2001, his photography was featured in a career retrospective.
 In 2008, writer Anne de Courcy published his controversial biography.
-At the age of 86, Lord Snowdon died peacefully at his home in Kensington on January 13, 2017.

 In 1958, during Lord Snowdon's early photographic career, he met Queen Elizabeth II's sister, Princess Margaret.
 The two were married in 1960.
 (Some of Margaret's friends have speculated she used Lord Snowdon as a rebound after she was forbidden to marry war hero Peter Townsend due to his divorcée status.)
 Whatever the real story, Lord Snowdon became the first commoner in four and a half centuries to marry a king's daughter.
 The following year, he was granted the title "First Earl of Snowdon."

 Accustomed to working behind the camera, with his increased visibility in the public eye, Lord Snowdon became one of the world's most frequently photographed photographers.
 Despite his increased responsibility to official appointments, he managed to remain active in the arts by organizing government-funded art projects.
 He also continued to work regularly on his own photography, which he eventually extended into documentary filmmaking.